Orange broadband: a look back

-In the past, Orange Broadband has been a victim of what we like to call TalkTalk syndrome (that is: taking on too many customers, too quickly and falling apart as a result).
+Almost immediately, however, the provider hit problems.
+They were a victim of what we like to call TalkTalk syndrome: taking on too many customers, too quickly and falling apart as a result.

-The broadband provider's LLU network, known for being unreliable and prone to faults, has now been switched over to the BT Wholesale network - the deal was signed in April 2010 and the exchange switch was completed in November 2011.
+In 2010, the broadband provider's LLU network, known for being unreliable and prone to faults, was switched over to the BT Wholesale network.
+The deal was signed in April 2010 and the exchange switch was completed in November 2011.

-Following a recent revamp, Orange have three pretty simple broadband deals, each with 'line speed' (what we used to call up to 20Mb) speeds and completely unlimited downloads:
+Orange had three pretty simple broadband deals, each with 'line speed' (what we used to call up to 20Mb) speeds and completely unlimited downloads:

 |Broadband and off-peak calls||£5||£13.50|